GabrielDSousa/A-StarWars-Website/README.md

-# A-StarWars-Website
- Tool where you register, then log in, to see the planets and star-ships of Star Wars, their details and save them in a list of favorites.

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request